 Grapefruit would never have been my first choice of fruits.
-I picked up a bag of them over the weekend, but grapefruitone thing I noticed is the more of them I eat, the more I enjoy them.
+I picked up a bag of them over the weekend, but one thing I noticed is the more of them I eat, the more I enjoy them.
 I am on my fourth one right now as I write this.

 The bitter flavor of grapefruit is caused by a flavonoid called naringin.
 Naringin acts as an antioxidant, anti-atherogenic (prevents the formation of tumors in artery walls) and anti-apoptotic (prevents apoptosis which is a type of cell death).
 This flavonoid protects against toxins in chemotherapy drugs, reduces negative effects of ethanol intake, enhances lipid metabolism, acts as a free radical scavenger, protects from carcinogenic matter, preserves plasma vitamin E levels, prevents hypercholesterolemia and reduces cytotoxicity.
 Naringin is also used in the treatment of gastric lesions.